USyd Students for Palestine rally protest Israeli occupation - Honi Soit

 Activists gathered to protest ethnic cleansing and Israel’s ongoing occupation of Palestine yesterday.

-Students gathered outside Fisher library yesterday afternoon to call for an end to Israeli occupation of Palestine.
+Students gathered outside Fisher library this afternoon to call for an end to Israeli occupation of Palestine.

 Organised by USyd group Students for Palestine, the rally followed the latest assault by the Israeli state on Palestinian citizens at the Al-Aqsa Mosque Compound in East Jerusalem last Friday.